HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 Overall, the MTF method illustrates the relationship between two arbitrary points in the time series and how frequently these transitions occur.
 The MTF is sensitive to the choice of bin levels, which can affect the granularity of the original time series.

 # 3. Early fusion approach for time-series images
-The current study employed a fusion of different encoding methods (RP, GASF, GADF, and MTF) to unravel complementary information embedded in time-series image representations and among the classifiers used (Dias, Pinto, et al., 2020).
-The early fusion method was implemented by assigning each encoded image representation to one of the three color channels of an RGB image.
-While this approach has been applied in other scientific research fields such as phenology (Dias, Pinto, et al., 2020; Faria et al., 2016), it has not been previously reported for time-series vector-borne diseases.
+The current study employed a early fusion strategy that integrates different encoding methods Recurrent Plot (RP), Gramian Angular Summation Field (GASF), Gramian Angular Difference Field (GADF), and Markov Transition Field (MTF) to capture complementary information embedded in time-series image representations.
+This approach, adapted from the work of Dias, Pinto, et al., (2020), involves assigning each encoded image representation to one of the three color channels of an RGB image.
+While this technique has been utilized in the fields such as phenology (Dias, Pinto, et al., 2020; Faria et al., 2016), it has not been previously applied for predicition of vector-borne diseases using time-series.

-Mosquito vector-borne diseases typically consist of five compartments: mosquitoes infected (MI), birds infected (BI), birds recovered (BR), quinines infected (QI), and humans infected (HI).
-This study focused on three primary compartments: MI, BI, and BR.
-The time-series data of each of the three components were transformed using different encoding methods, and each encoded image was then fused into an RGB image.
-The order of fusion of each compartment plays a crucial role in generating different RGB images.
+Mosquito vector-borne diseases typically involve five key compartments: mosquitoes infected (MI), birds infected (BI), birds recovered (BR), quinines infected (QI), and humans infected (HI).
+This study focuses on three primary compartments: MI, BI, and BR.
+The time-series data for each compartment were encoded using different encoding methods, and these encoded images were fused into an RGB image.
+The orders in which the compartment are assgined to the RGB channels significantly influences the resulting image representations.

-This research specifically examines the fusion of three recurrent plots into an RGB image and a combination of GASF, GADF, and MTF into an RGB image.
-For the combination fusion, the MI, BI, and BR compartments were assigned to the blue, green, and red channels, respectively.
+This research specifically explores the fusion of three recurrent plots into an RGB image, as well as a combination of GASF, GADF, and MTF into an RGB image.
+For all early fusion, the MI, BI, and BR compartments were mapped to the blue, green, and red channels, respectively.

 ![image](https://github.com/user-attachments/assets/400d8828-c45b-475e-8c57-c0d3fd3519b4)

 Figure 1.
 Fusion of the three recurrent plots (a) and a combo of GASF, GADG, and MTF (b) into an RGB image

 # 4. AI pinelines
 AI pineline refers to structured workflows utilized to develop, deploy and maintain machine learning models.
-It consists of various processes including data collection, data processing, data extraction , model training, model evaluation, model deployment, monitoring and maintenance, and feedback loop.
-Integration of AI pinelines help ensure AI solutions manageble and that models are robust, scalable and maintainable.
+It encompasses various processes including data collection, data processing, feature extraction, model training, evaluation, deployment, monitoring and maintenance, and feedback loop.
+Integration of AI pinelines helps ensure AI solutions manageble and that models are robust, scalable and maintainable.

-The current study proposes various AI pipelines aimed at anticipating stages of vector-borne diseases.
-The key innovations induce employing diverse encoding methods to transform scalar time-series data into image-based representations and leveraging transfer learning from feature extractors to enhance the prediction of mosquito vector-borne outbreaks.
+The current study proposes various AI pipelines aimed at anticipating different stages of vector-borne diseases.
+Key innovations induce employing diverse encoding methods to transform scalar time-series data into image-based representations and leveraging transfer learning from feature extractors to enhance the prediction of mosquito vector-borne outbreaks.

 ![image](https://github.com/user-attachments/assets/dead9dbb-9f6b-4d17-8b82-f538de266aae)